cosmosquad-labs/squad/docs/demo/budget_with_farming.md

 ## Conclusion

-Throughout the demo, you learn what the budget and farming modules are and how they work to provide eseential functionalities in the Cosmos ecosystem.
+Throughout the demo, you learn what the budget and farming modules are and how they work to provide essential functionalities in the Cosmos ecosystem.
 Thank you for taking your time and your interest.